MilesMcBain/breakerofchains/README.md

 <!-- badges: end -->

-Snap your chain at the cursor line.
+Break your chain at the cursor line.
 Run the first bit.
 See the output.
 Be free.

 ## Installation